- Boards & Commissions

 THE DOUGLAS CULTURAL COUNCIL IS CURRENTLY LOOKING FOR MEMBERS.
-IF INTERESTED PLEASE EMAIL JENNIFER STINCHFIELD @ email@example.com
+IF INTERESTED PLEASE EMAIL JENNIFER ZIFCAK @ email@example.com

 Douglas CULTURAL COUNCIL IS SEEKING PROPOSALS FROM LOCAL ARTS, HUMANITIES & SCIENCE PROGRAMS

-The Douglas Cultural Council is part of a network of 329 Local Cultural Councils (LCCs) serving all 351 communities in the Commonwealth.
+The Douglas Cultural Council is part of a network of 329 Local Cultural Councils (LCC) serving all 351 cities and towns in the Commonwealth.
 The LCC Program is the largest grassroots cultural funding network in the nation, supporting thousands of community-based projects in the arts, sciences, and humanities every year.
-The state Legislature provides an annual appropriation to the Mass Cultural Council, a state agency, which then allocates funds to every community.
+The state legislature provides an annual appropriation to the Mass Cultural Council, a state agency, which then allocates funds to each community.